• Nyrada to launch phase I first-in-human trial after passing preclinical safety studies

 • Another win for Pro Medicus, this time locally

-Nyrada (ASX:NYR) shares surged more than 30% this morning after the company paved the way for a phase I first-in-human human study for its drug candidate to treat strokes and traumatic brain injury.
+Nyrada (ASX:NYR) shares surged more than 30% this morning after the company paved the way for a phase I first-in-human human study for its drug candidate to treat strokes and traumatic brain injury and provide cardio protection.

-The company said it had completed good laboratory practice (GLP) safety studies of its lead candidate NYR-BI03, with no harm done to the rats in a 14-day toxicology study.
+The company said it had completed good laboratory practice (GLP) safety studies of its lead candidate NYR-BI03, with no harm done to the rats in a 14-day toxicology study (it’s also been tested on dogs).

 The next stop is ethics approval, with the trial expected to start in the current quarter.

-NYR-BI03 works by blocking Transient Receptor Potential Canonical (TRPC) channels, which regulate heart function.
+NYR-BI03 works by blocking Transient Receptor Potential Canonical (TRPC) channels (for more info, Google it mate).

 As is the norm, the study will assess the safety, tolerability, and pharmacokinetics of the drug candidate in health volunteers.